department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/intro.md

 > What happens after you apply [additional info component header]
 > We process health care applications within about a week.
 We’ll send you a letter in the mail with our decision.

-## What to know section (for non-applications)
+## What to know section (for variation with no process list)

 - Use the H2 "What to know before you fill out this form"
 - Use a short bulleted list (2 to 5 bullets) to explain the most important things people need to know related to the form, like who can submit this form, when submitting this form is unnecessary, or time limits to be aware of
 - If you need an additional list with more information about this form, you can add a second bulleted list in this section, or add another H2 section for that information

-## Sign-in widget, prefill alert, or "continue saved form" alert
+## Sign-in alert, prefill alert, or "continue saved form" alert

 Dynamically display one of these options.
-Sign-in widgets and prefill alerts should appear directly under the process list or "what to know" section.
+Sign-in alerts and prefill alerts should appear directly under the process list or "what to know" section.
 The "continue saved form" alert should appear above the process list or "what to know" section, because the person has already gotten that information when they started the form in a past session.

 **Note:** The sign-in and prefill variations assume that the form prefills information for people who are signed in to VA.gov.